game-ci/documentation/README.md

 Built with [Docusaurus 2.](https://docusaurus.io/)

-This project has a hard dependancy on Node16.
+This project has a hard dependency on Node16.
 You will need to make sure that you have the proper version of node installed to avoid errors.

 - [Install Node16 on Ubuntu](https://joshtronic.com/2021/05/09/how-to-install-nodejs-16-on-ubuntu-2004-lts/)